 Once you started debugging, you’ll see the Debug tool window appear in the bottom of the screen, just like with the Runner.

 Whether there was an exception, a signal or a breakpoint was met, the debugger stops and AppCode navigates you to the line of code where the problem or a breakpoint occurred.
 It also switches from Console to Debugger tab in the Debugger tool window.
 What do we have there?

 On the left side you see the threads like in the Debugger Navigator in Xcode, only in AppCode you choose a thread from a drop down, not by expanding a node in the tree.

 Now, on the right side you see the variables.
-What do you normally do when you want to see the contents of NS-object, NS collection, NS dictionary or an STL container?
+What do you normally do when you want to see the contents of CoreData object?
 I think it’s safe to assume that you use “print description”, right?